Will Colt

 View All

-From the series: MacLean Brothers
+Book #5 from the series: MacLean Brothers

 Solomon MacLean was born for trouble, and the untamed west is eager to oblige.
 A charming drifter who prefers the wild side of life to the quiet of the MacLean family’s Virginia tobacco plantation, Solomon discovers his true talent and settles into playing cards in one of New Orleans’ most notorious saloons.